Ross A. Thompson, Ph.D.

 Distinguished Professor of Psychology, University of California, Davis.

-Board Member, ZERO TO THREE; Fellow of the American Psychological Association and the Association for Psychological Science; Society for Research in Child Development; founding member of the National Scientific Council on the Developing Child; Editorial Board, ZERO TO THREE Press; Scientific Advisory Board, National Institute for Early Education Research.
+Board President, ZERO TO THREE; Fellow of the American Psychological Association and the Association for Psychological Science; Society for Research in Child Development; founding member of the National Scientific Council on the Developing Child; Editorial Board, ZERO TO THREE Press; Scientific Advisory Board, National Institute for Early Education Research.

 Contributions to the Field